Tank: Engineering constraints

 To the above can be added unit communication systems and electronic anti-tank countermeasures, crew ergonomic and survival systems (including flame suppression), and provision for technological upgrading.

 Few tank designs have survived their entire service lives without some upgrading or modernization, particularly during wartime, including some that have changed almost beyond recognition, such as the latest Israeli Magach versions.

 The characteristics of a tank are determined by the performance criteria required for the tank.
-The obstacles that must be traversed affect the vehicles front and rear profiles.
-The terrain that is expected to be traversed determines the track ground pressure that may be allowed to be exerted for that particular terrain.
+The obstacles that must be traversed affect the vehicle's front and rear profiles.
+The types of terrain specified to be traversed determine the maximum permissible track ground pressure.

-Tank design is a compromise between its technological and budgetary constraints and its tactical capability requirements.
-It is not possible to maximise firepower, protection and mobility simultaneously while incorporating the latest technology and retain affordability for sufficient procurement quantity to enter production.
+Tank design is a compromise between technological and budgetary constraints and tactical capability requirements.
+It is not possible to maximise firepower, protection and mobility simultaneously, while also incorporating the latest technology and being economically viable.

 For example, in the case of tactical capability requirements, increasing protection by adding armour will result in an increase in weight and therefore decrease in mobility; increasing firepower by installing a larger gun will force the designer team to increase armour, the therefore weight of the tank by retaining same internal volume to ensure crew efficiency during combat.
 In the case of the Abrams MBT which has good firepower, speed and armour, these advantages are counterbalanced by its engine's notably high fuel consumption, which ultimately reduces its range, and in a larger sense its mobility.
+And most enhancements add to cost.